 The focus on attraction over promotion also helps keep the focus on addicts and recovery instead of things like reaching certain membership number goals or worrying about whether there is enough increase in membership to justify the money spent on ads.

-The bottom line is that AA has a program that works, and it believes that as long as it keeps the focus on that program and helping individual addicts get through the 12 steps and continue to stay sober as they help others, the rest will fall into place.
+The bottom line is that AA has a program that works, and it believes that as long as it keeps the focus on that program and helping individual addicts get through the 12 steps of AA and continue to stay sober as they help others, the rest will fall into place.

 While clearly there are many good things that come from Tradition 11, there are some people who take the idea of “attraction rather than promotion” too far or don’t respect it all.
 For example, some people may believe that AA isn’t something that should ever be talked about or shared.